 - Sting/heat sensation noted as part of irritation scoring

-Variables I document but can’t control
+Variables we document but can’t control

 - Beard growth at each shave: standardized at 72 hours since last shave from Shave 2 onward (Shave 1 is a 1-week-stubble baseline — see Methodology Deviations on each cluster).